ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ## R Reset settings <br>
 R will set all preferences to default settings and clears the SSID and password.

+## U Demo mode (msec) (U200)
+Enter U followed with the duration of a second in milli seconds.
+M200 (200 milli second) will speed up the clock 5 times.
+Sending an U will turn off the demo mode.

 ## Light intensity (1-250)
 S=Slope V=Min&nbsp; U=Max (S100 L5 M200)